-Neil Gaiman is a weaver of dreams–we can all agree on that.
+Neil Gaiman is a storyteller—we can all agree on that.
 He “mines our deep, dark veins,” says NPR’s Tom Ashbrook, in ways we can’t fully understand but know that we are totally on board with the literary magic he creates.
 “He’s heaped with sci-fi and horror prizes – the Hugo, the Nebula, the Bram Stoker,” continues Ashbrook, “but also with children’s prizes, the Newbery and more.
 He’s a literary rock star who also take the stage.”

 Bestseller after bestseller, and poignant project after graphic creation, Neil Gaiman continues to captivate readers, watchers and observers with his storytelling.
 “I make things up and I write them down,” is the way he describes his varied art — oh, if only it were so easy for the rest of us.
 It’s no secret that his genre-bending, critically-acclaimed works (and overall mystique) have propelled him to become one of the most celebrated, bestselling authors of our time.
 Plus he’s just an insanely cool guy.